skienzmatishun/rippreport/content/p/lets-talk-about-the-bama-loss/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Alabama football coach Nick Saban laughs in a white polo shirt, shown in a tweet highlighting his highest-paid coaching salary
+summary: State officials just funneled $400 million in federal COVID relief cash straight into an un-bid $1.2 billion prison construction scheme.
+From Nick Saban's massive paycheck to shady confidentiality deals, local power brokers like Chris Elliott keep hiding their moves from the public.
+Tune in to this episode of the podcast to see who really profits when politicians bypass public bidding laws.
 ---
 44,700,000 SARS-COV-2 cases in the USA with 721,000 deaths.